 At the end is the Sistine Chapel.
 It’s easy to sit in the chapel for 20 minutes and not spot everything it boasts.
 Maybe because there were already too many people in it or because I had already seen so many other wonderful things?
 Michelangelo worked for 4 years on the ceiling frescos, but before he painted the ceilings, Ghirlandaio, Botticelli, Perugino and others painted the walls.
 The whole chapel is one big masterpiece painted by the masters themselves.

 After the chapel there was one more special thing I looked forward to: the double helix staircase by Giuseppe Momo, which is rather new as it was built in 1932.

-After the big Vatican event, we spent the rest of our time in Rome roaming through the streets and visiting two museums, theand the .
+After the big Vatican event, we spent the rest of our time in Rome roaming through the streets and visiting two museums, the Palazzo Altemps and the Capitolini Museum.
 Both were extremely interesting.

 We also visited two more impressive churches.
 The first was the Basilica Papale di Santa Maria Maggiore (the papal major basilica).

 The second was Santa Maria degli Angeli e dei Martiri (a thermal bath during the Roman times and later a part of the remaining buildings was turned into a church by Michelangeo).
 The church is only a small part of what was once the baths.
 Now, imagine how huge it must have been!
 The church was kept very dark, only highlighting the altars.

 We walked everywhere and only took the metro a few times.
 By the third day we realized how close everything was and enjoyed trying new streets every time.
 We only saw a fraction of what Rome offers, and I do have a list of things to see the next time I go.